September 16 is National Guacamole Day. Did you know that avocados, the main ingredient in good guac, are a fruit?

-Yeah, we know it's a big day for margaritas.
-But, according to the California Avocado Association, Cinco de Mayo is the largest avocado consumption day of the year.
+Guacamole has grown in popularity over the years in the U.S. In 2014, Americans consumed 7 pounds of guacamole each on average, while just 20 years earlier, we had only been eating 1 pound per year on average each.
+(True, that one pound is actually quite a lot of guacamole!)
+According to the California Avocado Association, Cinco de Mayo is also one of the largest avocado consumption days of the year.
 If you can believe it, eighty-seven million pounds of avocados and 349 million servings of guacamole are consumed in one day.

 Wanna Punch Up the Protein in Your Guac With a Secret Ingredient?

-Our LIVESTRONG.COM Cinco de Mayo guac recipe is more nutritious, just as tasty and contains more protein to keep you fuller longer because it contains a secret ingredient.
+Our LIVESTRONG.COM guac recipe is more nutritious, just as tasty and contains more protein to keep you fuller longer because it contains a secret ingredient.

 Shhhh!
 Don’t tell anyone: It’s fresh green peas!